Skip to content

 • use(otherRecipe) — composition (pluggable sub-recipes).

-• plan() — returns the step graph (no side effects).
+• explain() — returns the step graph (no side effects).

 • build() — returns a reusable runnable.